-To separate these different theories, field studies are limited.
-First, agent types and preferences are not observable.
+While field studies are valuable to further our understanding of segregation, they are limited by the information available in field data.
+First, agent preferences are not observable.
 As a result, it is difficult to assess the welfare changes caused by institutionalized segregation.
 Second, we do not have detailed field data about how segregation occurs.
 In comparison, controlled laboratory studies permit us to induce agent preferences, to observe how segregation occurs, to separate rational and nonrational segregation, and to compare the efficiency difference with and without segregation institutions at a level of detail unavailable in field data.

 We now summarize our main findings and compare them to the theoretical predictions.
 In our experiment, we implement treatments with and without segregation institution.
 We examine segregation attempts at both the individual level and the institution level.
-Our most important finding concerns the fact that high types oversegregate relative to the equilibrium prediction suggesting strong segregation forces beyond those captured by theory.
+Our most important finding concerns the fact that high types oversegregate relative to the equilibrium prediction, suggesting strong segregation forces beyond those captured by theory.
 These individual attempts at oversegregation prevail in the presence and the absence of a segregation institution.
 Even in those environments where equilibrium predicts that everyone should accept everyone else, high types typically refuse to be matched with low types.
 We can explain this oversegregation by a noisy best reply model which indicates that, given the empirical distribution of acceptance thresholds, the observed behavior is a noisy best response.

-In the presence of a segregation institution, theory predicts that agents sort themselves into different markets and mate only within each respective market.
-This aspect of the theoretical prediction is neatly confirmed by our data because high types successfully segregate themselves from low types in most sessions, despite chasing behavior of some low types.
+In the presence of a segregation institution, when there are two equilibria, a segregation equilibrium where agents sort themselves into different markets and mate only within each respective market, and a collocation equilibrium where all agents collocate and mate in the same market, the segregation equilibrium is selected.
+We observe high types successfully segregate themselves from low types in most sessions, despite chasing behavior of some low types.
 Theory also predicts that efficiency increases with a segregation institution.
 However, due to the oversegregation of high types, the predicted efficiency gains of the segregation institution do not materialize.